vigneshbhuvan-nus/tp/docs/UserGuide.md

 2. Copy the jar file to your folder of choice (we recommend on your desktop!)
 3. Double-Click the file to start the application!

-## 4. Deck Commands (Gabriel)
+## 4. Deck Commands (Melanie)

 Decks are the foundation to GreenTea.
-A deck is simply a list of translation you write into GreenTea.
+A deck is simply a list of words and translation you write into GreenTea.
 A deck can be your favourite Chinese idioms, a list of beverages in Japanese, or even some romantic phrases in French!

 ### Creating a deck: `new`
+Creates a new empty deck of entries

 Format: `new <NAME OF NEW DECK>`

-Examples: - `new Japanese-Animals`
+Examples: `new Japanese-Animals`,
+          `new Korean Dramas`

 ### Removing a deck: `remove`